Synthetixio/synthetix-v3/protocol/oracle-manager/README.md

 ### Constant Node

 The Constant Node returns a value for its price, set on registrations.
 It returns `block.timestamp` for the timestamp.
 This is useful for test scenarios and in conjunction with the Reducer Node in production.
+This should _not_ be used instead of an oracle for pegged assets.

 - `nodeType` Value: 8
 - Parameters: